Skip to main content

 Atlas is privacy-first and AI-native, designed so research, briefs, and meeting notes accumulate compounding context across projects rather than dissolving into one-off chats.
 Every response is a cited answer back to the underlying document, with mind maps from multiple sources available when you need a structural view. $20/mo Pro.
 Get started.

 The Bear vs Evernote question is platform-driven.
-Bear is the polished Apple-only Markdown tool; Evernote is the cross-platform capture archive.
+Bear is the polished Apple-only Markdown tool.
+Evernote is the cross-platform capture archive.
 They serve different users, and most migration stories go in one direction (Evernote to Bear) when the user is Apple-only.
 This guide tests both and tells you which fits which workflow.
 For a wider scan, see our Evernote alternatives roundup and the Apple Notes alternatives guide.

 How We Tested